 · MEGT may promote vacancies on other Job Boards, websites or blogs with the intention of improving the Career Hub service for both employers and job seekers.

 · The MEGT Career Hub service does not include MEGT providing any reference checks, background checks, or other suitability checks on behalf of employers.

 Privacy and security

 · Career Hub users are responsible for the security of their Career Hub password and login.

 · By applying for vacancies listed on this site, Career Hub users register by providing their contact details.

-· In doing so, Career Hub users agree for their contact details to be passed on to the employer along with their resume, cover letter and aptitude test results.
+· In doing so, Career Hub users agree for their contact details to be passed on to the employer along with their resume, cover letter and skills assessment results.
 All applications will be forwarded to the email address registered with the employer account.

 · By using the MEGT Career Hub, MEGT does not guarantee applications for vacancies, nor the suitability of applicants for the role.